 You can start in Premier Cashback with a one-off purchase as low as £75 plus P&P.

 (Update May 2017: The company has recently launched a fully fledged eCommerce product site, and now pays a certain amount of cash up-front, which is ideal for marketing the business to health professionals.)

 With most businesses (online or offline), if you do nothing, you earn nothing.
 However hard you may protest, that seems fair to me.

 So with most of the businesses I have mentioned above – all things being equal – your rewards will be in some proportion to your efforts.

-With Premier Cashback – if you work hard you can earn well, even if you periodically “go passive”.
-If you are permanently passive (i.e. do nothing) you can still earn cashback rewards eventually, but based on other people’s efforts – so no complaining if it takes a long time!!
+With Premier Cashback – if you work hard you will earn well, even if you periodically “go passive”.
+If you are permanently passive (i.e. do nothing) you will still earn cashback rewards eventually, but based on other people’s efforts – so no complaining if it takes a long time!!
 You can even earn cashback rewards based solely on your own regular (optional) purchases, but again, this takes time.